james-meadow/bankrupt_prediction/README.md

 Depending on how we want to use these predictions, we can either optimize for high accuracy, or allow lower accuracy and generate a risk score for companies that look like they might go bankrupt.

 After you have trained your model, you must make important adjustments before deploying it to Cloud ML Engine for predictions.

-    1.Export your model to a SavedModel that can be deployed to Cloud ML Engine.
+1. Export your model to a SavedModel that can be deployed to Cloud ML Engine.
-    2.Ensure that the file size of your SavedModel is under the Cloud ML Engine default limit of 250 MB by exporting a graph specifically for prediction.
+2. Ensure that the file size of your SavedModel is under the Cloud ML Engine default limit of 250 MB by exporting a graph specifically for prediction.

 #### Deploy to CMLE